Chukwudi-Ogbuta/biodiversity-shiny-app/README.md

 - **Data Table:** View detailed biodiversity data in a tabular format, with the ability to export to CSV, Excel, and other formats.
 - **Country-Specific Data:** Currently supports Poland, Slovakia, and Lithuania.

+  ## Extras
+Below requirements are optional, but I have implemented the following extra assignments:
+### Beautiful UI Skill
+- Styled the dashboard using **CSS and Sass** to enhance its appearance beyond standard Shiny.
+### Performance Optimization Skill
+- Used biodiversity data from **Poland, Slovakia, and Lithuania** to test performance.
+- Implemented **reactiveVal** for efficient state management.
+- Applied multiple optimization techniques to improve **app initialization and search speed**.
+### JavaScript Skill
+- Added **interactive popups** on the map to display additional species details, including images.
+### Infrastructure Skill
+- Deployed the app on both **shinyapps.io** and **AWS** for flexibility and scalability.

 ### Libraries Used:
 - `shiny`: For building the web application.
 - `shinydashboard`: For creating a dashboard layout.